VUEngine/vuengine.github.io/documentation/user-guide/physics.md

 # Physics

-The engine provides basic physics simulations by means of the `Body` component and collisions through various classes of Colliders.
+The engine provides basic physics simulations by means of the [Body](/documentation/api/class-body/) component and collisions through various classes of Colliders.

 ## Body

-A `Body` is a Component that attaches to a `Entity`.
-It has basic properties like mass, friction, bounciness, maximum speed and maximum velocity, etc. A `BodySpec` determines how to initialize these properties when instantiating a Body:
+A [Body](/documentation/api/class-body/) is a Component that attaches to a [Entity](/documentation/api/class-entity/).
+It has basic properties like mass, friction, bounciness, maximum speed and maximum velocity, etc. A [BodySpec](/documentation/api/class-bodyspec/) determines how to initialize these properties when instantiating a Body:

 ```cpp
 BodyROMSpec SomeActorBodySpec =